 Warning.
 With all lead core rigs always ensure the hooklength can run free before casting.
 Some lead clips and tail rubbers on sale are unsuitable for lead core.
 Due to the increased diameter the spliced section may jam fast in the narrow sleeve to create a tether rig.

-LEAD CORE AS A LEAD - Controlled free lining
+Controlled free lining

 True heavyweight lead core offers a unique style of presentation for close range work; also it has proved to be extremely effective especially when wary fish are working the margins.
 Instead of a bomb use a length (100-150 cms) of Score Gold as the casting weight.